bevyengine/bevy-website/content/news/2025-09-24-bevy-0.17/index.md

 This also gets rid of the previous cluster limit that limited the world to 2^24 clusters (about 4 billion triangles).
 There are now _no_ hardcoded limits to scene size.
-In practice you will only be limited by asset VRAM usage (since streaming is not yet implemented), and total instance count due the current code requiring all instances to be re-uploaded to the GPU every frame.
+In practice you will only be limited by asset VRAM usage (since streaming is not yet implemented), and total instance count (again, due to temporary limitations we're working on improving).

 The screenshot above has 130,000 dragons in the scene, each with about 870,000 triangles, leading to over _115 billion_ total triangles in the scene.